 4. Remove distractions

 To stay productive you may need to remove distractions.
-I have a brilliant app on my phone called Forest, on the app you can set a timer of how long you want to be distraction free for.
+I have a brilliant app on my phone called Forest, on the app you can set a timer for how long you want to be distraction-free.
 During this time a seed is planted which eventually grows into a tree, if you look at your phone during the set time, then the tree dies.
 It’s a good way to stay focused and keep you away from your phone.

 5. Know when you’re most productive

 When are you the most productive?
 Is it during the morning or do you work best after lunch or maybe in the evening?
 Knowing when you’re the most productive will help you organise your day and schedule your tasks at the best time.